The VoicePrivacy 2020 Challenge: Results and findings: Anonymization systems

-\paragraph{\textbf{$\circ$A1}} \emph{Statistical-based decomposition with regression models}~\cite{Mawalim2020}.
-The speaker x-vector is decomposed into high and low-variant components which are separately modified using two different regression models.
-It is argued that the speaker-specific information is contained more within the low-variant, more stable component, which is hence the component upon which the anonymisation must focus. \paragraph{\textbf{$\circ$O1}} \emph{Distribution-preserving x-vector generation} \cite{turner2020speaker}.
-The \textbf{B1} baseline performs anonymization through x-vector averaging.
-As a result, the diversity among anonymized voices is less than that among original voices and observable differences in the distribution of x-vectors between original and anonymized data leaves the anonymization system vulnerable to inversion.
-The work by \citet{turner2020speaker} investigated the use of GMMs to sample x-vectors in a PCA-reduced space in a way that retains the original distribution of cosine distances between speaker x-vectors, thereby improving robustness to inversion.
+\paragraph{\textbf{$\circ$A1}} \emph{Variability-driven decomposition with regression models} \cite{Mawalim2020}.
+The speaker x-vector was decomposed into high- and low-variability components which were separately modified using two different regression models.
+It was argued that speaker-specific information is mostly contained in the low-variability component, which is hence the component upon which the anonymisation must focus. \paragraph{\textbf{$\circ$O1}} \emph{Distribution-preserving x-vector generation} \cite{turner2020speaker}.
+Baseline \textbf{B1} performs anonymization through x-vector averaging.
+As a result, the anonymized voices are less diverse than the original voices and the resulting differences in the distribution of original vs.\ anonymized x-vectors leaves the anonymization system vulnerable to inversion. \citet{turner2020speaker} investigated the use of GMMs to sample x-vectors in a PCA-reduced space in a way that retains the original distribution of cosine distances between speaker x-vectors, thereby improving robustness to inversion.